 The activities of the Mediation Board for Employee Inventions are confidential.
 The public are not allowed to see the case documents.

-From 1st January 2017, the secretariat of the Mediation Board is taken over by the Norwegian Board of Appeal for Industrial Property Rights (KFIR).
-If you wish to know more about the Mediation Board and its activities, please contact the Board's secretariat at firstname.lastname@example.org or + 47 46 17 18 00.
+The Norwegian Board of Appeal for Industrial Property Rights (KFIR) is responsible for the Mediation Board.
+If you wish to know more about the Mediation Board and its activities, please contact the Board's secretariat at email@example.com or + 47 46 17 18 00.